-The Smeg SI964NM induction hob is an excellent choice for anyone looking for a good quality, solid four burner induction hob but wants the added usability of knobs to control the power levels and cooking experience.
+The Smeg SI964NM induction hob is an excellent choice for anyone looking for a good, basic four-zone induction hob but wants the added usability of knobs to control the power levels and cooking experience.

 The all-black, frameless design adds a modern touch to any kitchen decor.
 It’s equipped with four induction zones, each with its own boost function for when you need that extra surge of power.
 The 9 power levels cater to a range of cooking needs, from simmering to boiling.

 For the safety-conscious, this hob features residual heat indicators, a child safety control lock, and an automatic safety switch-off.
 Plus, the quick start function ensures that you can get cooking as soon as you’re ready.